Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 17.30.40 UTC
+- WIB: Minggu, 14 Desember 2025 18.24.07 UTC
-- WITA: Minggu, 14 Desember 2025 18.30.40 UTC
+- WITA: Minggu, 14 Desember 2025 19.24.07 UTC
-- WIT: Minggu, 14 Desember 2025 19.30.40 UTC
+- WIT: Minggu, 14 Desember 2025 20.24.07 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success